EmilAvramov/angular-defense-client/README.md

 ### Setup

-To run the project locally, you will need the back-end located [here] (<https://github.com/EmilAvramov/angular-defense-server>) and run that one locally as well in parallel.
+To run the project locally, you will need the back-end located [here] (https://github.com/EmilAvramov/angular-defense-server), as well as a PostgreSQL database to hook the back-end to, and run that one locally as well in parallel.
 NodeJS is necessary.
-Steps to follow:
+Steps to follow for front-end:

 - Install NodeJS (v16+)
 - Run ```npm i -D @angular/cli@14.1.2```